 1. The HVAC System

 The first thing to examine is your HVAC system itself.
-If the system size is too large, it could potentially short cycle, meaning it will run only a short time then turn off.
+If the system size is too large, it could potentially short cycle, meaning it will run only a short time and then turn off.
 This will cause the air to cool quickly, but not allow the moisture time to condense onto the coils.
-The best solution to this problem is to contact Anton’s and have one of our NATE-certified techs determine if your HVAC system is too big; and if it is, help you find a replacement system that works for your home.
+The best solution to this problem is to contact Anton's Plumbing, Heating/Cooling & Energy Experts and have one of our NATE-certified techs determine if your HVAC system is too big; and if it is, help you find a replacement system that works for your home.

 2. Ductwork Issues